PNCA starts registration in music, arts classes

-According to an official of PNCA, the music and art classes are being arranged to provide an opportunity to the art and music loves of all ages to discover their hidden talent and creativity with the help of expert instructors.
+An official of PNCA told here Sunday that the music and art classes were being arranged to provide an opportunity to the art and music lovers of all ages to discover their hidden talent and creativity with the help of expert instructors.

 The aspiring learners will get a new skill, nurture their passion and become a part of PNCA’s vibrant arts community, the official said.